Non-Communicable Disease Interagency Coordinating Committee (NCD ICC)

 • To coordinate research on prevention and control of NCDs

-The NCD ICC will comprise TWG which will be both disease-specific and cross-cutting.
+The NCD ICC will comprise TWG which will be both disease-specific and cross cutting.
+This document outlines the terms of reference for the various TWGs.

 Technical Working Groups